SUMUKHA-PK/Remote-device-controlling/README.md

 Frameworks and languages used: <br/>

-* The server will be using a Node.js (scale up to GO if required) and express (scale up to rectify if required)
+* The server will be using a Node.js (scale up to GO if required) and express (scale up to rectify if required).
-* The mobile apps will be written using react-native
+* The mobile apps will be written using react-native.
-* Computer (Desktop versions) will be using
+* Computer (Desktop versions) will be using Web Applications.
-* Web Application however cannot have the remote controlling features as js is a scripting language.
-Web Application however will be created eventually as a social network.
+* The Web Application cannot have remote controlling features as JavaScript is a scripting language.Thus, it will be eventually made as a social network.

 Future Additions :

-* AI (voice control) to run the commands
+* AI (voice control) to run the commands.
+(Google APIs / Self developed)
-* Run an application without opening directories
+* Application can be run from anywhere and not only the working directory.
+* Web applicaton as a social network for file sharing and other simple tasks.

 Contributions and Stylings :